 \section{Concluding remarks}

-This work presented a GFNE-seeking algorithm for noncooperative games with dynamics that are linear, stochastic, potentially unstable, and partially-observed.
-We first considered the equivalent representation of each player's policies as their corresponding closed-loop responses to the noise (given others' policies), then we designed a routine in which: i) Players propose new policies whose closed-loop responses yield first-order improvements on their individual objectives, ii) then a coordinator collects these proposals and compute the closest admissible closed-loop response.
-Under this system level parametrisation, the GFNE-seeking algorithm is applicable to problems in which the policies are required to be stabilising and to satisfy operational (on the state and input signals) and structural (on the policy itself) constraints.
-For the latter, it also enables the solution of partially-observed dynamic games with asymmetric information structures (e.g., when the underlying system has actuation and communication delays).
+This work presented a GFNE-seeking algorithm for noncooperative games with dynamics that are linear, stochastic, potentially unstable, and partially observed.
+We first considered the equivalent representation of each player's policies as their corresponding closed-loop responses to the noise (given others' policies), then we designed a vGFNE-seeking routine based on well-established operator splitting algorithms.
+Under this system level parametrization, the GFNE-seeking algorithm is applicable to problems in which the policies are required to be stabilizing and to satisfy operational (on the state and input signals) and structural (on the policy itself) constraints.
 Using results from operator theory, we derived conditions for the existence and uniqueness of a vGFNE solution and established convergence certificates for our algorithm.
-After its main aspects are presented, the algorithm is demonstrated on the task of stabilising a partially observed and decentralised power-grid.
+After its main aspects are presented, the algorithm is demonstrated on the task of stabilizing a partially observed and decentralized power grid.
 The results demonstrate its efficacy: When adhering to this routine, players approach a GFNE solution while still complying with operational and communication constraints.

 [Proof of Theorem \ref{thm: FPhi_Lipschitz_Monotone}]